GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

-## Robonomics: 21st Century Economics
+## How to Learn Robnomics the Easy Way

 There’s a whole new way to think about economics: **Robonomics**.